Writing Program Mission Statement

 The Writing Program at California State University, Stanislaus views the discipline of writing as both a fundamental academic skill and as a means of fostering social communication.
 Students are empowered by learning the rhetorical tools necessary to enter academic conversations and participate in public discourse.
 We emphasize analyzing and interpreting information, communicating effectively with different audiences, and learning to read and write within specific communities.

-Principles of the CSU Stanislaus Writing Program Philosophy
+Principles of the Stanislaus State Writing Program Philosophy

 - Reading and writing are integral parts of teaching and learning.
 Students learn to approach writing as a process and to interact with a variety of texts.
 They are taught explicitly about genre, tone, rhetorical devices, and conventions.